Easy Tiramisu Without Alcohol Recipe

 Ingredients for this alcohol-free tiramisu recipe

 Add your egg yolks to a large bowl along with some sugar.
 Using an electric mixer, beat the yolks and sugar together until the mixture is light, pale and ribbony – this means that when the mixture is lifted, it falls back down like a ribbon.
-This will take about 3-5 minutes, depending.
+This will take about 3-5 minutes.

 Egg yolks after they've been beaten